Warburg Pincus touts minority partnerships to clinch Europe bank deals

 "Our pitch to them is that we'd love to buy 100 percent but as a good partner we understand why they may not want to sell 100 percent right now," he said.
 "Rather than sell the whole thing, bring me in as a partner, I will provide capital and we will make a big success of it together, and you will see a share in the upside."

-Warburg Pincus, with more than $40 billion of assets under management, has bought financial assets in Brazil, China and India, using its "partnership model", taking majority stakes in businesses in just four out of 16 financial acquisitions it has made since 2009.
+Warburg Pincus, with more than $40 billion (25 billion pounds) of assets under management, has bought financial assets in Brazil, China and India, using its "partnership model", taking majority stakes in businesses in just four out of 16 financial acquisitions it has made since 2009.

 In May, it reached a deal with fellow U.S. private equity firm General Atlantic LLC to buy a 50 percent stake in the asset management arm of Spain's biggest bank Santander (SAN.MC), clinching the deal by taking a minority stake, Zilberman said.